Data Requirements and Prediction Scaling for Long-Term Failure Forecasts in Wind Turbines: Results

-One can advocate the usage of rated power and production year with arguments similar to those for using TY.
-Turbines of a similar power should have a similar construction, hence similar failure modes and rates.
-There could also be a dependence on the calendar year when a dataset was analyzed.
-The rapid growth of computing power, the development of machine learning algorithms, and growing interest in condition monitoring may also be important factors.
+One can advocate for the usage of the rated power and production year with arguments similar to those for the use of TY.
+Turbines of similar power should have similar construction and hence similar failure modes and rates.
+There could also be a dependence on the calendar year in which a dataset was analyzed.
+Rapid growth in computing power, the development of machine learning algorithms, and the growing interest in condition monitoring may also be important factors.
 A fashion for using certain models may exist and change with time.
-Authors of Ref.~\cite{Montero_Jimenez_2020, Chatterjee_Dethlefs_2021} observe strong fluctuations and kinds of waves in the distribution of publications per model and in keywords.
-We do not have enough data to check this hypothesis.
-However, we see that the most common rated power we find in papers with our search methods is 2~MW, while a few papers discuss turbines with other rated power in the range from 600kW to 4~MW.
-The notable effect is that the keywords vibration, torque, and strain allow finding papers talking about structural elements like towers and foundations of large offshore wind turbines with the rated power of the order of 10~MW, see, e.g., Ref.~\cite{de2023long}.
+The authors of Refs.~\cite{Montero_Jimenez_2020, Chatterjee_Dethlefs_2021} observe strong fluctuations and something like waves in the distribution of publications per model and in keywords.
+We do not have enough data to verify this hypothesis.
+However, we see that the most common rated power we find in papers with our search methods is 2~MW, while a few papers discuss turbines with other rated power in the range from 600~kW to 4~MW.
+The notable effect is that the keywords vibration, torque and strain allow us to find papers talking about structural elements such as the tower and foundation of large offshore wind turbines with the rated power of the order of 10~MW~\cite{de2023long}.